MatthiasValvekens/pyHanko/README.md

  - Expand, polish and rigorously test the validation functionality.
 The test suite covers a variety of scenarios already, but obviously one can't cover everything.
  - The most lenient document modification policy (i.e. addition of comments and annotations) is not supported.
 Comments added to a signed PDF will therefore be considered "unsafe" changes, regardless of the policy set by the signer.
- - Improve image support, which is extremely limited right now.

 ### Acknowledgement